Breakaway (Kelly Clarkson album): Accolades

 Breakaway received various accolades from several music industry awards.
-It won Grammy Awards for Best Pop Vocal Album and Best Female Pop Vocal Performance for "Since U Been Gone" at the 49th ceremony, marking the first time Clarkson won a Grammy Award.
-The album was also nominated for a Juno Award for International Album of the Year at the 36th Juno Awards.
-In the 2005 American Music Awards, Breakaway received four nominations, including Favorite Pop/Rock Album, and earned Clarkson two awards for Artist of the Year and Favorite Adult Contemporary Artist.
-In addition, Clarkson won the award for Favorite Pop/Rock Female Artist at the 2006 American Music Awards.
-The album also earned her twelve nominations at the 2005 Billboard Music Awards, nine of which she won.
+It won Grammy Awards for Best Pop Vocal Album and Best Female Pop Vocal Performance for "Since U Been Gone" at the 48th ceremony, making Clarkson the first alumnus ever from American Idol to win in the awards show.
+The album was also nominated for a Juno Award for International Album of the Year at the Juno Awards of 2006.
+In the American Music Awards of 2005, Breakaway received four nominations, including Favorite Pop/Rock Album, and earned Clarkson two awards for Artist of the Year and Favorite Adult Contemporary Artist.
+In addition, Clarkson won the award for Favorite Pop/Rock Female Artist at the American Music Awards of 2006.
+The album also won nine out of her twelve nominations at the 2005 Billboard Music Awards.
 At the 2005 Teen Choice Awards, Breakaway won four awards, including a Choice Album award.
 At the TMF Awards, the album enabled Clarkson to win three awards, including a Best Pop Artist and a Best Female Artist award.